This information has been designed to give you a rough guide of what’s required when owning a kitten.

 Microchipping is the best way to identify your cat.
 A tiny microchip is injected under the skin between the shoulder blades.
 This chip has a unique number which shows up when scanned.
 The number is registered along with your details on a national database.
-If your cat goes astray and is taken to a vets or a rescue centre they will be scanned and your contact details can then be retrieved.
+If your cat goes astray and is taken to a vet or a rescue centre, they will be scanned and your contact details retrieved.

 Microchipping can be done at the same time as vaccinations or neutering.

-If your kitten wears a collar please make sure that is not too loose, as cats can actually get one or both legs through it, or it may just come off altogether!
+If your kitten wears a collar, please make sure that it is not too loose.
 Don’t forget as your kitten grows his collar will need to be adjusted.

 Microchipping is a more reliable way to identify your kitten, with far less potential for problems!

-If you feel your kitten has settled well in their new surroundings and they are showing an interest in the big outdoors then you can allow them to explore further.
+If you feel your kitten has settled well in their new surroundings and they are showing an interest in the big outdoors, then you can allow them to explore further.
 Do not let them outside before they have finished their vaccinations, and once they have done so, it is advised to wait a further 7 days before allowing them to venture outside.
-Also, take in to consideration that un-neutered cats may run off and mate and get into territorial fights, so think carefully before letting them roam before neutering.
-Also, it is always advised to have your cat microchipped before letting them out, so if they wander off, they can be returned to you.
+Also, take into consideration that un-neutered cats may run off and mate and get into territorial fights, so think carefully before letting them roam before neutering.
+It is always advised to have your cat microchipped before letting them out, so if they wander off, they can be returned to you.

 The right time for their first outdoor adventure can depend on where you live.
 If you have a secure garden that they will not be able to wander away from you can accompany them outside a week after they have had their full course of vaccinations.
 This is best done just before they have a meal which will make it easier to encourage them back inside!
 Just ten minutes or so for youngsters is a good start.